Sometimes in-built projector speakers are not enough!

 List of devices that you can connect to a projector

-Before we proceed further, kindly note that the connectivity ports for a projector depends upon the manufacturer (brand).
+Before we proceed further, kindly note that the connectivity ports for a projector depend upon the manufacturer (brand).

-We will discuss few generic ways of connecting external audio devices to the projector.
+We will discuss a few generic ways of connecting external audio devices to the projector.

 So without any further ado, let’s get started.